A-N-O-D-E-R/workflow/README.md

 #### Getting started in 5 minutes

-Please refer to the packages `com.altar.workflow.sample` and `/resources/workflow/sample` in the test folder.
+Please refer to the packages `com.anode.workflow.sample` and `/resources/workflow/sample` in the test folder.
 All Java class files and resources described below can be found there.
 You can also run the sample by running the file `WorkflowServiceSample.java`.